johnbrox/RasPi-fun/README.md

 ### My Pis
 - pi1 just used for mpd, streaming 6music most of the time
 - pi2 ethernet-attached to router.
 Runs the whats-playing bots, also connects to VPN and has pihole running for that.
-- pi3 Main box - mpd running for music, omxplayer to play video to TV via HDMI
+- pi3 Main box - hidden behind the TV, and attached to it via HDMI, and USB audio out to HiFi,
+  - Flac available to MPD (https://www.musicpd.org/, set to play to USB ausio),
+  - Mp3 available to GnuMP£d (https://www.gnu.org/software/gnump3d/, deprecated) serverd up via http://pi3:8888.
+  - Video played to TV using VLC (see below).
+Omxplayer used to be very handy for this, but it's no longer an option (see https://github.com/popcornmix/omxplayer)

 ### 23 Nov 2023 OMXplayer vs other options
 1. VLC - needs to be run (and controlled) from a remote machine since the Pi has no keyb/mouse connected.
 Upgraded pi1, pi2 and pi3 from bullseye to bookworm.
 All good except realised omxplayer is deprecated and I should be using an alternative (VLC).